Managing User Accounts

 Creating a User

-• E-Mail: Enter an email address that will also be the name of the user account.
+• E-Mail: Enter an email address.
+This address will be the name of the user account.

 Note